oreo01-hippiepham/digital-schedule/README.md

 ## :round_pushpin: Algorithm used for generating calendar:
 ![image](https://user-images.githubusercontent.com/84661482/119267158-a09f5b80-bc17-11eb-9d6c-be8e98826fb9.png)
-- Every person will have a daily schedule, which is represented by a two dimensional linked list.
-Each inner linked list is a busy time block, which represents by an array of String.
+- Every person will have a daily schedule, which is represented by a linked list.
+Each inner component is a busy time block, which represents by an array of String.
-- First, we store all schedules in a queue.
+- First, we store all schedules in a two dimensional linked list.
-- Pop 2 schedules from the queue and merge them into one.
-After that, pop one schedule from the queue to continuously merge it to the one we have merged before until the queue is empty.
+- Pop 2 schedules from the linked list and merge them into one.
+After that, pop one schedule from the two dimensional linked list and continuously merge it to the one we have merged before until the two dimensional linked list is empty.
 - After getting the final common busy schedule of every person, it is possible to set up a meeting using the available time blocks.